Japanese science fiction: Wintery age

 Wintery Age" (冬の時代 Fuyu no Jidai).
 In the mainstream of science fiction, Yoshiki Tanaka published Ginga Eiyu Densetsu (a.k.a.
 Legend of the Galactic Heroes) series.

 The boundary between science fiction novels and light novels was blurred in the 1990s.
 Although Hiroyuki Morioka's Seikai no Monshou series is considered to be in the vein of the light novel, the series was published by Hayakawa Shobo as part of the mainstream science fiction world.
 On the other hand, light novel writers like Sasamoto and Nojiri have also published hard SF novels.

 As a continuation of infiltration and diffusion of science fiction into mainstream literature, Kenzaburō Ōe, who later received Nobel Prize in Literature, wrote two science fiction novels in 1990–1991.
 Haruki Murakami received World Fantasy Award for Kafka on the Shore in 2006, and his 2009 novel 1Q84 was a bestseller.
+He garnered international acclaim for their fusion of magical realism with speculative elements, creating narratives that blur the boundaries between the ordinary and the extraordinary.

 Meanwhile, in visual fields, the new Gamera series (1995, 1996, 1999) directed by Shusuke Kaneko with visual effects by Shinji Higuchi, renewed the kaiju genre film.
 An anime television series Neon Genesis Evangelion (1995–1996), directed by Hideaki Anno, got phenomenal popularity.